 In the case of exhibitions and trade fairs, access control mechanisms must also be guaranteed and the organizers must enforce the “maximum occupancy rule of 0.05 people per square meter of area, excluding organizers and other staff assigned to the organization.”.

 Social distance must also be ensured, namely, in the waiting lines or in public concentration areas, respecting “a minimum distance of two meters between people”.

 For “conferences, seminars, talks or similar, held in places with the characteristics of an auditorium, concert hall, amphitheater, congress hall or similar”, it must be announced specific rules for space distribution.

 - “The occupancy of the seating places must be carried out with spacing between people who are not cohabiting, with the previous and next row being occupied by different seats”.
 In the case of events with a stage, it’s necessary to guarantee the minimum distance of two meters between the stage and the front row of the audience.
 Likewise, those present on stage must respect the distance between them.

 If those conferences, seminars, talks or similar were held outdoor it’s recommended to plan seating in the enclosure, and if possible with proper identification.
 The distance between spectators must respect the rule of five feet.
 Also for this type of event, whenever there’s a stage area, it’s necessary to ensure a minimum distance of two meters between the stage and the front row of the audience.

-It should also be noted that in relation to “areas of consumption of beverages and food integrated in the scope of corporate events”, the rules applied to catering establishments and the rules defined by the Health Authority must be followed.
+It should also be noticed that, when it comes to “areas of consumption of beverages and food integrated in the scope of corporate events”, the following rules must be followed: